Who’s Who: OCCK & North Fox Island

 Charlevoix County district attorney at the time of the North Fox Island investigation.
 Former FBI agent.
 Served as a director of a Big Brother program, the same civic organization Frank Shelden was involved with in Ann Arbor.

 Case file documents establish that Berlage visited North Fox Island with his two teenage sons on at least one occasion.
-Berlage is identified in documented sources as a likely mutual acquaintance between Shelden and Washtenaw County Prosecutor Peter Deegan — the suggested connective tissue between the two prosecutors whose warrant delays gave Shelden time to flee.
+Berlage is identified in documented sources as a likely mutual acquaintance between Shelden and St. Clair County Prosecutor Peter Deegan — the suggested connective tissue between the prosecutorial figures whose warrant decisions gave Shelden time to flee.

 Berlage has not been accused of any crime in relation to North Fox Island.
 His documented visit to the island with minor children, his Big Brother affiliation overlapping with Shelden’s, his former FBI career, and his position as the identified link between Shelden and Deegan place him as one of the most significant underdiscussed figures in the prosecutorial record.